How to Use Specode to Quickly Launch a Health App

 Run an end-to-end scenario: auth → dashboards for each role; scheduling loop (patient ↔ provider); a test telehealth call; and a SOAP note in the Basic EMR that persists.
 Fix issues, then move to the publish flow.

-Start on Free to explore; switch to Pro to build and deploy one production app with team assistance for publishing; choose Custom if you want a managed build with dedicated support and advanced integrations.
+Start on Free to explore.
+Move to Intermediate if you’re actively iterating and want more credits (plus API integrations).
+Switch to Pro when you’re ready to launch with production deployment and team help for publishing.
+Choose Custom if you want a managed build with dedicated support and advanced integrations.
 You can change tiers anytime.

 Share this post